Burnley Borough Council: Political control

 The council has been under no overall control since 2019.

 Following the 2023 election, Labour ran a minority administration in Burnley council, having 21 seats, leaving them two seats short of an overall majority.
 On 5 November 2023, council leader Afrasiab Anwar and ten Labour colleagues resigned from the Labour Party in protest at Keir Starmer's refusal to demand a ceasefire in the Gaza war.
 This group was subsequently known as the Burnley Independent Group.
 On 17 November, the council was taken over by the new "Co-operative Alliance", which comprised the Burnley Independent Group, Green Party, and Liberal Democrat councillors and had enough seats to hold an overall majority on Burnley Council.

-Following the 2024 United Kingdom local elections, the Alliance fell one short of a majority, with only 22 councillors.
+Following the 2024 election, the coalition fell one short of a majority, with only 22 councillors.
 Despite this, the Alliance members agreed to continue their arrangement and continue running the council, relying on the independent mayor to use his casting vote in their favour in case of a drawn vote with Labour and the Conservatives.
+The coalition lost further seats at the 2026 election, but continued to be able to form a minority administration.

 The first election to the reformed borough council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: